 We visit schools and teach children abuse is never their fault and they can always speak out and get help.

 We run our helpline and Childline for any adult or child to turn to for support.

 We campaign for change and demand laws and rules needed to protect children.

 We equip parents and carers with the knowledge, support and skills they need.

 Through research we're constantly striving to find the best ways to protect children and prevent abuse.

 We run therapeutic services to help children recover from abuse and get their lives back on track.

 How much does the NSPCC spend on helping children?

-Our latest annual report shows that in 2017/18 we spent £93.4 million on helping children, young people, families and the people who work with them.
-Despite a drop in income of 7.1 per cent, we increased our charitable expenditure by £2.4 million.
+Our latest annual report shows that in 2020/21 we spent £83.3 million on helping children, young people, families and the people who work with them.

 How much money does the NSPCC make?